Turi King has been involved in a number of high profile projects including:

 Mary Jane Kelly

 Mary Jane Kelly is considered to be the last canonical victim of Jack the Ripper and in 20.
 I was contacted by the author Patricia Cornwell who asked Turi to research the location of her grave.
 This formed the basis of a desk-based study led by Turi involving other University of Leicester staff.

 Jamestown, Virginia (Sir George Yeardley)

 Turi is currently working with archaeologists from the Jamestown Rediscovery Project to determine if the remains found in the church at the Jamestown site are those of Sir George Yeardley.

 DNA has been successfully extracted and sequenced.
 The search is now on to find a living relative.

 Fred Lara Maiklem – Mudlarking with Professor Turi King

 Turi recently worked on a project involving the sequencing of the oldest known domesticated cat on the Silk Road.
-Dating back to X from the site of X, the cat showed evidence of having been cared for.
+Dating back to the 9th century from Dzhankent, Kazakhstan, the cat showed evidence of having been cared for.
 This also provides the earliest known cat genome for a domesticated cat.